BHSAI/GeDI/qt.md

     $ gedi -qt -il --bfile file --lh 0.01 0.1 1 10 -pr

 Although this command syntax uses -il, because of -pr and -qt, it will use qt-CL module but with interactions turned off.
-This special case is in principle equivalent to setting --ld infinity, which, however, is in practice computationally impractical.
+This special case is in principle equivalent to setting --ld infinity, but this is not feasible in practice.

 ***